gohugoio/hugo/content/en/commands/hugo.md

       --printPathWarnings          print warnings on duplicate target paths etc.
       --printUnusedTemplates       print warnings on unused templates.
       --quiet                      build in quiet mode
-      --renderToMemory             render to memory (only useful for benchmark testing) -s, --source string              filesystem path to read files relative from --templateMetrics            display metrics about template executions
+      --renderToMemory             render to memory (mostly useful when running the server) -s, --source string              filesystem path to read files relative from --templateMetrics            display metrics about template executions
       --templateMetricsHints       calculate some improvement hints when combined with --templateMetrics